Breast Reduction Surgery Explained

 - Avoid heavy lifting and strenuous upper body activity until advised

-- Follow nicotine restrictions, as nicotine can affect wound healing
+- Follow nicotine restrictions because nicotine can affect wound healing

 Remote Checks And Local Support

-International patients often use photo-based check ins and scheduled calls for early follow up.
-If you develop symptoms after returning home, local clinical assessment may be needed alongside your surgeon’s guidance.
+International patients often use photo-based check-ins and scheduled calls for early follow-up.
+If symptoms develop after returning home, local clinical assessment may be needed alongside your surgeon’s guidance.

 All surgery has risks.
-Your surgeon will explain how risks apply to you and how they are managed for Breast Reduction and Breast Reduction Surgery.
+Your surgeon should explain how these risks apply to your health, anatomy and breast reduction plan.

 Common Early Effects